Who Is At Fault in Left Turn Car Accident in Texas?

 Even though you may have suffered severe injuries in a car accident, you may have been partly responsible for the accident itself.
 If you were speeding, adjusting the radio, or answering a phone call when another driver hit you, you may legally share the blame of causing the accident.

 Under Texas law, you can still recover compensation for a car accident if you were partly at-fault.
 Courts do not expect every victim to be a perfect driver.
 The law understands that people make mistakes on the road, and assigns the blame to the party who was mostly responsible for the crash.
 In upholding this, you can recover damages for a car accident as long as you are less than 51% at-fault.
+In cases where you may share partial fault, you should contact a Plano personal injury lawyer to review your case.

 This rule is called a “comparative negligence” rule.
 Juries determine each party’s fault in causing the car accident, which can be assigned among two or more parties.
 Each party is responsible for paying their share of the accident damages to the victim, but the victim can only recover damages if they are less than 51% responsible.
 If you were partly responsible, your total damages in the case will be reduced by the amount of responsibility the jury assigns you.